 The Small size of 50 Vulcan Lira coin or “micro” or even “reduced module” or even “minimonete”, have more or less the same characteristics as the 50 Vulcan Lira.

-They were minted from 1990 to 1995, on the obverse they also have a woman’s head turned right, with the words REPVBBLICA ITALIANA around them and under the woman’s head there is a rhombus with the indication of the authors ROMAGNOLI and GIAMPAOLI INC.
+The mint produced them from 1990 to 1995.
+On the obverse, they feature a woman’s head turned to the right, surrounded by the words REPVBBLICA ITALIANA.
+Beneath the woman’s head, a rhombus displays the names of the authors, ROMAGNOLI and GIAMPAOLI INC.

 On the reverse of the coin is always represented the God Vulcan beating the iron on the anvil.
 To the right the value is L.50, with under the sign of the Mint ( R ) and in the left part there is the thousandth of minting.